 Hispanic Baptist Associations:

 While the Asian population is small when compared to Hispanic and Native American, two communities are planting seeds among Asian peoples.
 Albuquerque is home to Chinese Baptist Church.
 This church offers Bible Study in Mandarin, English, and Cantonese.
-A ministry to Chinese students at New Mexico Tech in Socorro is offered through First Baptist Socorro.
-Anna Tai is the ministry leader.

 in 2013 a Russian-speaking family felt led by the Lord to move from Sacramento, CA to Albuquerque.
 Because there was no evangelical church in Albuquerque in their “heart language”, a new Bible Study was begun at Eastern Hills Baptist Church.
 Services are totally in Russian and are currently reaching people from Belarus, Russia, Ukraine and Uzbekistan.